GennadyMV/tmc-snapshot-api/README.md

 ### IDs

 All IDs in the API are specified as strings.
 The ID for a participant is a URL-safe Base64-encoded string from a username, which matches to the username specified in TMC.
 The ID for a course and exercise is a URL-safe Base64-encoded string from a course and exercise name, which also match to their corresponding names in TMC.
 The ID for a snapshot is a string concatenated from the timestamp and nanotime for the snapshot.
-The ID for a file is a file path.
+The ID for a file is a URL-safe Base64-encoded string from a file path.

 ### 1. Participant